 The Approach to Modifying Spousal Support

 There are basically two sides for initiating a modification for spousal support.
 One side (the payer) may petition for a reduction in the amount that is paid to the ex-spouse, or even petition for immediate termination or a revision to the termination date.
 The other side (the payee) may petition to the court for an increase in the amount or amount of time that they receive the award.
 If there has been a substantial change in financial circumstances that was unexpected or involuntary for either of the spouses, there may very well be a valid reason to consider seeking a modification to the spousal support that was awarded in the final divorce decree.
 If the ex-spouses can’t agree on the modification and further negotiation or mediation has failed, then resolution may be obtained by going to trial.
 The court will have to review a variety of issues including finances, employment prospects, health information, and even behavior of the ex-spouses to get a complete overview of the situation.
-These cases are never easy, but as attorneys from the firm of In Law We Trust, P.A., who specialize in the representation of men, we are very skilled, experienced, and aggressive in negotiating fair resolutions for our clients.
+These cases are never easy, but as attorneys from the firm of In Law We Trust Divorce and Family Lawyers, who specialize in the representation of men, we are very skilled, experienced, and aggressive in negotiating fair resolutions for our clients.

 Valid Reasons for Seeking Spousal Support Modifications